neongreen/artyom.me/aeson.md

 [Aeson](@hackage:aeson) is the most widely used library for parsing [JSON](@w) (in Haskell, of course, I'm not talking about the whole world).
 It's also hopelessly magical for people who try to learn it by looking at provided examples, and existing tutorials don't help that much, so I wrote my own.
 It's supposed to be the most comprehensive Aeson tutorial on the web; if there's anything missing from it, send me an email!
 (So far the only thing I haven't covered is using lenses with Aeson, but this is coming soon.)

+Note that knowing all this is *not* needed if you want to parse JSON in Haskell; if you just want to get it done – fast – then skip to the [generics](#records-and-json-generics) section.
+However, if you're doing some tricker JSON processing, then read it all.

 Here's an incomplete list of things the tutorial explains (excluding basic stuff and “how it all works inside”):

   * [how various types like `Bool`, `Map`, etc are represented by default](#fromjson-instances-for-other-types)